H.U.G. Help Uplift Goodness

 (Scroll down to skip the small talk and order your shirt, today!)

-I even created HUG Stage, "A Safe Space to Embrace"!
+I created HUG Stage, "A Safe Space to Embrace" for people to have a positive place to display love to others!
 It's a 264 sq ft wooden structure that's bright red like a heart and shaped like a hug!
-It has a cool poem on the back that I wrote called "Love Looks Like" and it's even written in Braille!
+The roof is made of a waterproof canvas with names and messages of love from the visitors at the 2019 ArtPrize Exhibit.
+It has a fantastic poem on the back that I wrote called "Love Looks Like" and it's even written in Braille on the front!
 Maybe I can bring it to your event so everyone can join in.
+Proceeds from HUG t-shirt sales will benefit wayfindersafrica.com.

-This is the poem on the back of the HUG stage and it is also written in Braille on the front side of the HUG stage:
+This is the poem on the back of the HUG stage.
+It is also written in Braille on the front side of the HUG stage:

 This Is What Love Looks Like